DMM TOC > 600 Basic Standards for All Mailing Services|

 Unused PC Postage indicia are considered for refund only if complete, legible, valid and documented pursuant to 9.3.1.
 See 9.3.9 for additional standards applicable to requests for undated unused PC Postage indicia and 9.3.10 and 9.3.11 for additional standards applicable to requests for refunds of dated unused PC Postage indicia.
 For all types of unused PC Postage indicia, submit refund requests as follows:

 b.
 The PC Postage system provider grants or denies a request for a refund for PC Postage indicia using established USPS criteria.

 c.
 If a request is denied, the authorized user may appeal within 30 days of the adverse ruling through the manager, Payment Technology, USPS Headquarters (see 608.8.0) who issues the final agency decision.
 Requests for appeal must include the physical submission of the original label.
 If the exact numerical value of postage paid is not displayed in the indicia, the customer must submit the corresponding transaction log.
 The customer's specific reason for requesting the appeal must be included.
 If the appeal to an unfavorable refund request ruling results in a refund being granted, the amount refunded may not exceed 90% of the indicia's face value.

-[7-28-13] The refund request should reflect any package identification code (PIC).
-Requests for refund of international mail postage (domestic origin only) and fees may include valid PICs for any form of USPS Tracking, Signature Confirmation, or Priority Mail Express service, and include those PICs available through the Track & Confirm service on usps.com.
-Requests for refund of PC Postage indicia that contain a valid Postal Identification Code (PIC) are provided as follows:
+The refund request should reflect any package identification code (PIC).
+Requests for refund of international mail postage (domestic origin only) and fees may include valid PICs for any form of USPS Tracking, Signature Confirmation, Adult Signature, or Priority Mail Express, and include those PICs available through Track & Confirm on www.usps.com.
+Requests for refund of PC Postage indicia that contain a valid PIC are provided as follows:

 a.
 Requests must be submitted by authorized users to their provider electronically in accordance with procedures available from their provider.
 Physical submission of labels to the provider is not permitted.